TerranceKhumalo/AnagramGame/README.md

 # AnagramGame
-first project to be committed in git hub for neatbeans.
+first project to be committed in git hub from neatbeans.

-A Game which srumbles words the you will have to guess the output.
+A Game which scrumbles words the you will have to guess the output.